 ^ Just be sure to sign up well in advance (i.e., sometimes weeks in advance) if you have your heart set on sweating it out with a particular instructor or style of class.
 If this is the case, it pays to check the website often.

 If a class is full, you can always add your name to the waitlist to be notified if a spot opens up.
 Otherwise, you can search by instructor or fitness discipline to get a sense of what’s available.

 Dogpound for Personalized Training

 Looking for more of the best workouts in NYC?
-Read our guide to the Coolest Yoga Studios in the city.
-Or, read this piece on super helpful neck stretches for those who work at a desk.
+Read our guide to NYC’s 11 Best, Most Charming Yoga Studios.